 - It makes it easy to keep the money separate from your other accounts so you don’t accidentally withdraw the money that you’re saving through the challenge.

-And if you’re going to put money into a savings account, you might as well set up an account at a bank that offers a good interest rate.
-There are a number of good online banks that will work, but I personally use and recommend CIT Bank.
+Of course, you can use any bank, but I personally use and recommend CIT Bank.
 They offer high-yield savings accounts and money market accounts that would work well for this challenge.
 They also have a really nice user interface and mobile apps that make it easy to manage your account.
+Of course, there are many other online banks you could use as well.

 Ways to Save $5,000

 1. Create a Budget

 If you’re not currently using a budget, this is one of the first things you should consider.
-A budget will help you to make the most of your money and live well within your means.
-Your budget will give you a plan for how to use your money, including money that you want to save or invest.
+A budget will help you make the most of every dollar and live well within your means.
+Your budget will give you a plan for how to use your money, including money you want to save or invest.

 If you’ve never created a budget before, don’t worry.
 You can enter your email address below to get a budget template (spreadsheet and PDF) that you can use to create your own.

 2. Track Your Spending